CocoIndex reached v1.0 at the start of this cycle.

 How do I avoid re-embedding my whole corpus when one document changes?

 Build the pipeline on CocoIndex's incremental engine instead of a re-index script.
 You declare the target state — "these documents, chunked and embedded, should exist in this vector store" — and CocoIndex fingerprints every input and intermediate value.
 When one document changes, only that document is re-chunked and re-embedded; everything else is served from cache, and rows for deleted sources are removed automatically.
 There is no separate "initial load" vs. "incremental update" code path.
-This is the engine behind the whole 1.0 line — see Why this release matters and the Incremental processing deep dive.
+This is the engine behind the whole 1.0 line — see The short version and the Incremental processing deep dive.

 How do I cache expensive LLM extraction calls so they don't re-run every pipeline run?